This is the most flavorful tomato soup ever! My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 No need!
 The seeds will soften as they roast in the oven, and won’t affect the texture of taste of the soup.

-This recipe was published in 2018 and updated in September 2022 to include new photos and information, plus a few recipe modifications.
+This recipe was originally published in 2018 and updated in May 2025 to include new photos and information, plus a few recipe modifications.

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest